The previous names:

 The memorial by the church commemorates the Russian sailors.

-Passers-by can take refuge from snow or sun under a blue sky-umbrella dotted with stars, topped with the figure of an angel scattering the stars.
+Passers-by can take refuge from snow or sun under a blue, umbrella-like gazebo dotted with stars, topped with the figure of an angel scattering stars.

 The hub of the street is the intersection of Sovietskaya Street and Pushkin Street.

-The houses left and right were originally two stories high.
+The houses on either side of the street were originally two stories high.
 An additional story was added to each of them after the war.

 the house at the north-western corner in winter